 The first thing you need to keep in mind is whether you want all the extensive functions of a paid software or can make do with a few missing functionalities of free software.

-Both will help you create great sublimation designs, but a paid software will definitely allow you to come up with trickier designs if you can fit it into your budget.
+Both will help you create great sublimation designs, but paid software will definitely allow you to come up with trickier designs if you can fit them into your budget.

 The user interface can make a world of difference in design software.
 With an easy-to-use interface, you’ll be able to learn the ins and outs of the software quickly, allowing you to create the designs you want with less effort.